 To follow Arsenal winning the English Premier league, Thalamus gained the rights to produce a game based on the big club.

-The guy behind the game was none other than the creator of past Thalamus hits, Summer and Winter Camp, John D Ferrari.
-Not only that, but after reports from the dire Commodore Power magazine, Apex were also lending a helping hand on the conversion.
-This was part of an interview with John and the Apex twins in 1992, which will be making its way to GTW in a future update (Note the unlinked “Articles” at the top).
+The guy behind the game was none other than creator of past Thalamus hits, Summer Camp and Winter Camp, John D Ferrari.
+Not only that, the Rowland brothers were also lending a helping hand on the conversion.
+This was found out from an interview with John and the Rowlands in 1992 (See Entry Gallery) in Commodore Power magazine.

-Commodore Power held an interview with Thalamus, which included John Ferrari who was at the time working on the Arsenal conversion.
-Nothing was really mentioned about the game that much apart from John’s enthusasm for working on the conversion.
+Commodore Power’s interview with John never really mentioned much about the game, apart from John’s enthusiasm for working on the conversion.

-According to sources, the game was not shaping up that well, but we may never find out sadly as John passed away in 1996 due to a heart condition.
+According to sources, the game was not shaping up that well (which may have been with regards to the Amiga version), but we may never find out sadly as John passed away in 1996 due to a heart condition.
 We expect that nothing may exist of any of his earlier work, but we hope to find out soon.
-A huge shame as John produced many titles that I grew up with.
+A huge shame as John produced many titles that many of us grew up with.

-Check out otherwise the tunes by Warren Pilkington, which was produced and pitched to Thalamus for the Arsenal game, but either rejected or not used because of the game being cancelled.
+For now, check out some tunes by Warren Pilkington, which were produced and pitched to Thalamus for the game, but either rejected or not used because of the game being cancelled.
 Some extra tunes and sfx were recovered in 2015 and added as well, as well as some notes from Warren himself about the tunes.

 A sad end for Gunner fans…